 - Refer to the personnel policies for the associated employee group.

 - IU Policy on Financial Conflicts of Interest

 Employees engaged in research programs may also be subject to the university’s policy regarding financial conflicts of interest.
 Employees should consult the campus Sponsored Research office or campus Academic Affairs office with any questions.

 - Policy on Conflicts of Interest

-Employees should avoid potential conflicts of interest, or otherwise disclose them for review and resolution by their unit head in accordance with the university’s policy on Conflicts of Interest for Staff and Hourly employees.
+Employees should avoid potential conflicts of interest, or otherwise disclose them for review and resolution by their unit head in accordance with the university’s policy on Conflicts of Interest for Staff and Temporary employees.
 See the following web site: hr.iu.edu/policies/uwide/coi.htm.

 - IU Purchasing Policies

 Employees shall not use their purchasing authority for personal gain.
 See the Indiana University Institutional Policies at www.indiana.edu/~purchase/policies/policies.shtml.